-- Following Jane Considine's 'The Write Stuff' units to teach writing across the school. - Use of the Write Stuff FANTASTICS, BOOMSTASTICS and GRAMMARISTICS and sentence stacking in appropriate lessons. - Differentiated tasks designed to support and challenge learners. - Opportunities to apply taught skills to other areas of the curriculum. - Interventions will take place as required.
+- Carefully designed text-led learning journeys, with a clear sequence of lessons from planning, drafting, editing and publishing. - Use of the Write Stuff FANTASTICS, BOOMSTASTICS and GRAMMARISTICS and sentence stacking in appropriate lessons. - Differentiated tasks designed to support and challenge learners. - Opportunities to apply taught skills to other areas of the curriculum. - Interventions will take place as required.